 858 San Diego

-Mission Beach and Pacific Beach are the hot spots for San Diego’s youth and tourists alike.
-These two beaches are separated beaches.
+Mission Beach and Pacific Beach are the hot spots for San Diego’s youth and tourists.
+These two beaches are separate beaches.
 However, they are connected through one giant shoreline.
-Although these two beaches aren’t as exceptional as the Coronado Island Beach, it is just as popular.
+Although these two beaches aren’t as exceptional as the Coronado Island Beach, they are just as popular.

-Pacific Beach, on the other, has a more lively environment, and it offers the best nightlife in San Diego.
+Pacific Beach, on the other hand, has a more lively environment and offers the best nightlife in San Diego.
 Even if you walk along the boardwalk, you will feel the vibe.
 It is one of San Diego’s prime spots.

 Both the beaches are excellent for surfers, so if you are into surfing, here’s another bonus.
-If you are looking for a more relaxed, family-friendly beach experience, best go for mission beach.
+You should go to Mission Beach for a more relaxed, family-friendly beach experience.

-Located south of the pacific beach in Mission Bay, a human-made saltwater bay also equally enjoyed by visitors.
+Located south of the Pacific beach in Mission Bay, a human-made saltwater bay is also equally enjoyed by visitors.
 So after you hit the beach, you can drive up here.

-There’s another option for you if you are a fan of small compact beaches.
+There’s another option for you if you enjoy small, compact beaches.
 The La Jolla Cove, surrounded by the cliffs in the La Jolla neighborhood, is a small cove and beach with scenic scenery.

-La Jolla Cove is perfect for adventures like diving, kayaking.
+La Jolla Cove is perfect for adventures like diving and kayaking.